cgwire/gazu/README.rst

 Projects based on Gazu
 ----------------------

-Our community built open-source tools to connect your CG tools to your Kitsu instance.
+Our community built open-source tools to connect your content creation tools to your Kitsu instance.
 They are listed below:

 * `Qtazu <https://github.com/Colorbleed/qtazu>`__: Qt Widgets such as a login modal.